Colorado Commercial Trucking Insurance Requirements

 • Medical Payments (MedPay) Protection helps with medical and funeral expenses if you or your passengers get hurt in a crash.

-Both are pretty affordable, and any good truck insurance broker should include them in your proposal.
+Both are quite affordable, and any good truck insurance broker should include them in your proposal.

-She’ll also guide you on the right amount and type of Motor Truck Cargo coverage you should get.
+She’ll also guide you on the right amount and type of Motor Truck Cargo coverage you’ll need to protect your customer’s freight.

-With Physical Damage Insurance, you’ve got both Collision and Comprehensive (Comp) coverage for your truck
+Physical Damage offers both Collision and Comprehensive (Comp) coverage for your truck

 If your truck gets banged up or wrecked in an accident, Collision coverage kicks in.
 It also helps cover repair or replacement costs if your truck hits something, flips, or rolls over.